Wounded Knee Massacre

 Immediately following the massacre, Forsyth ordered the transportation of 51 wounded Miniconjou to the Pine Ridge Agency.
 Hundreds of Lakota who lived there fled the area in horror; some even ambushed the 7th Cavalry in retaliation, prompting Miles to dispatch more troops to the area to quell further resistance.
 On January 2, 1891, a band of Lakota went to the site of the massacre and rescued a few survivors from the snow.
 The following day the U.S. Army unceremoniously buried 146 Miniconjou in a mass grave where the Hotchkiss guns had been placed, a location today known as Cemetery Hill.
 Many of the corpses were naked.
 Modern scholars estimate that between 250 and 300 Miniconjou were killed in total, almost half of whom were women and children.
 At least 25 U.S. soldiers also died, many likely fallen to friendly fire.

-The Wounded Knee Massacre marked the last major armed conflict between the United States and the Plains Indians.
+The Wounded Knee Massacre marked the last major armed conflict between the United States and the Plains tribes.
 The Ghost Dance religion sputtered out, with Wovoka himself begging his people to follow “the only trail now open—the white man’s road.”
 In February 1973, however, some 200 American Indian Movement activists occupied the hamlet at Wounded Knee to alert the public to persistent civil rights violations on the Pine Ridge Reservation.
-They declared it the “Independent Oglala Sioux Nation” and refused to leave until the U.S. federal government ousted the presiding Sioux chairman, promised to honor all Indian treaties, and corrected the treatment of American Indians throughout the country.
+They declared it the “Independent Oglala Sioux Nation” and refused to leave until the U.S. federal government ousted the presiding tribal chairman, promised to honor all treaties with Native Americans, and corrected the treatment of Indigenous peoples throughout the country.
 Federal troops besieged the area for 71 days, reaching a half-hearted settlement only after two deaths and several exchanges of gunfire.
-Despite the hundreds of arrests that followed, the activists achieved their goal of drawing attention to the United States’ repeated infringement upon American Indian rights and sovereignty.
+Despite the hundreds of arrests that followed, the activists achieved their goal of drawing attention to the United States’ repeated infringement upon Native American rights and sovereignty.

 Myles Hudson